 Each email has a button on the bottom where it says to unsubscribe.
 In Gmail – and perhaps other email providers as well – there is a button on top as well, to easily unsubscribe.
 That takes fewer clicks.

 After you unsubscribed, select all the unread emails you still have left from the sender, you can filter this in the search bar.
 After selecting all unread emails, either delete them or mark them as read.
 That way the number of unread emails in your inbox will go down.

 And believe me, it feels so good and satisfying to not see 99+ unread emails in your inbox!

 Only keep yourself on mailing lists you actually read or regularly buy from.
 If you know you will most likely not purchase anything from a particular sender, do yourself a favor and unsubscribe.

-A few months ago, I realized that I was spending wasting a lot of time on Instagram each day, even though I was ‘just’ doing my daily scrolling through my feed.
+A few months ago, I realized that I was spending (wasting) a lot of time on Instagram each day, even though I was ‘just’ doing my daily scrolling through my feed.
 But I also realized that I skipped many posts or didn’t really look at them nor read their captions.

-If this sounds familiar to you, it might be time to unfollow some pages and do a digital deep clean of your social media.
+If this sounds familiar to you, it might be time to unfollow some pages and do a digital clean up of your social media.
 I did that and since my feed is now shorter, I spend less time on it.
 Besides, it means that the pages I do still follow, cater to my interests.

 Become more intentional with your social media usage, by unfollowing pages that: